 When my husband made silly jokes to relieve his tension, I got angry.
 After all, if he got distracted on the helm I’d be the one who got hurt pushing and pulling a 13,000-pound boat using dock lines.

-We’ve since learned that when we enter docking mode (or anchoring mode or leaving the dock mode, etc.) all chatter ceases.
-We only focus on the job at hand.
+We’ve since learned that when we entered docking mode (or anchoring mode or leaving the dock mode, etc.) all chatter should cease.
+We only focused on the job at hand.

-Once our task is complete, we re-enter couple mode.
-And we don’t have to act like a crew for a while.
+Once our task was complete, we could re-enter couple mode, and we don’t have to act like a crew for a while.

 Communicate clearly